Milk Chocolate Fudge with Crunchy Daim

 • In a heavy pan, heat the sugar, milk, and butter on a medium heat.
 Wait until it comes to a rolling boil and then allow to cook for a further four minutes.
 When the mixture begins to turn a slightly darker colour, remove from the heat.

-• Stir in the chocolate and Daim (retain a little of the Daim to sprinkle) until it melts.
+• Slowly stir in the chocolate and Daim (retain a little of the Daim to sprinkle) until it starts to melt.

 • Pour into a pan lined with foil (mine is just slightly bigger than an 8" x 8") and smooth out.
 Sprinkle with the retained Daim.